hvdwolf/aosp-music/README.md

 This is a modification for a car head unit (running 1024x600 at around 160 dpi)

 There are a couple of modifications:
-* BIG BUTTONS. *(see below)* To make it easier to tap your screen while driving without having to be "sharpshooter".
+* BIG BUTTONS. *(see below)* To make it easier to tap your screen while driving without having to be a "sharpshooter".
 * Increased fonts and album art in the main player screen. *(see below)*
 * The notification is clearer and has the album art visible on it.
 * The lockscreen shows the default album art if there's no album art found for a song.
+* Set minimal SDK to 23 (Android 6.0) and target to 26 (Android 8) for some optimization and uses of styles.

+**Only for Joying FYT users**
+This music player listens to the Joying Music player intents.
+This means that the Joying FYT music player can be removed as this music player will also react on the standard FYT commands and to the hardware MEDIA button.

 **Original screen**
 ![Original main player screen](./images/org-aosp-mainscreen_2.jpg)<br>